hudecof/ansible_users/README.md

 There are 3 main variables `users_available`, `users` and `users_deleted`.

 `users_avaiable` is list of all users as dictonary, where the key is the user name.
-Each user couldl have several attributes.
+Each user could have several attributes.
 I have this variable in `vars/users.yml` and is included in the playbook in `vars` section.
 Attributes are

 - name: aka GECOS